 The K.I.
 Sawyer Heritage Air Museum has already done it twice before.

-But it’s starting its most ambitious project yet to preserve the central U.P.’s aviation history.
+But now it’s starting its most ambitious project yet to preserve the area’s aviation history.